Trump Twitter Chicago Incident Update: Is Martial Law On The Horizon?

 But people in Chicago are wary of what exactly Donald Trump meant in his tweet because if it’s anything other than giving their people assistance in the form of funding and aid then they don’t want any help from him.

-Father Michael Pfleger of the St. Sabina Church has been an outspoken advocate of gun control and when he saw Trump’s Twitter message on Chicago he was quick to say that what Chicagoans need are “jobs, economic development and stopping illegal gun trafficking.”
+Father Michael Pfleger of the St. Sabina Church has been an outspoken advocate of gun control and when he saw Trump’s Twitter message on Chicago he was quick to say that what Chicagoans need are “jobs, economic development, and stopping illegal gun trafficking.”

-According to ABC a lot of people in Chicago do not believe that sending out troops, or whatever Trump intends on sending to them, will do anything to curb the killings brought about by gun violence in the city.
+According to ABC, a lot of people in Chicago do not believe that sending out troops, or whatever Trump intends on sending to them, will do anything to curb the killings brought about by gun violence in the city.

 Most residents in Chicago are open to receiving federal assistance in the form of financial aid to create more jobs and provide funding for education because they believe that people with a steady paycheck and solid education won’t be coaxed into committing a crime.

-Cynthia Sandifer of Austin, Chicago said, “Educated people do not go around committing crimes,” she added, “I think if we were educated and had access to resources that we need that the crime rates would go down,”
+Cynthia Sandifer of Austin, Chicago said, “Educated people do not go around committing crimes,” she added, “I think if we were educated and had access to resources that we need that the crime rates would go down.”

 Austin is one of the most violent areas in Chicago according to the Chicago Police Department but some residents there say that what they need more is financial assistance rather than military presence.